Rodent Control (Mice & Rats)

 • Food sources around trash, bird seed, pet food, or compost

-• Cluttered storage areas
+• Cluttered storage areas and nesting conditions

-• Exterior burrows near the foundation
+• Exterior burrows near foundations, sheds, or retaining walls

 • Incomplete exclusion work